Treatment Effect Estimation with Observational Network Data using Machine Learning: Introduction

-We follow an augmented inverse probability weighting (AIPW)~\citep{Robins1995} approach to estimate the EATE $\thetazeroN$.
-Inverse probability weighting (IPW)~\citep{Rosenbaum1987} is used to estimate treatment effects under SUTVA.
-Under SUTVA, the AIPW approach has reduced variability and improved efficiency compared to IPW, and it is doubly robust in the sense that only either the propensity model or the outcome model need to be correctly specified for consistency~\citep{Kurz2021}.
-We estimate $\gonezero$, $\gzerozero$ and $\hzero$ with arbitrary machine learning algorithms and plug these into our AIPW estimand identifying $\thetazeroN$.
-If the treatment is randomized, we do not have to estimate the propensity function $\hzero$ and set it to the randomization probability instead.
-The estimators of $\gzerozero$, $\gonezero$, and $\hzero$ may be biased, especially if regularization methods are used, like for instance with the lasso~\citep{Tibshirani1996}.
-However, this bias is absorbed by the estimating equation for $\thetazeroN$ because it is Neyman orthogonal~\citep{Chernozhukov2018}.
-We use the ideas of sample splitting with cross-fitting introduced in the double machine learning framework originally proposed for independent and identically distributed data by~\citet{Chernozhukov2018}.
-Our estimator of the EATE converges at the parametric rate, $\NN^{-1/2}$, and asymptotically follows a Gaussian distribution.
+In the following, we will assume a structural equation model (SEM) to impose our assumptions on the data generating mechanism of the joint distribution of $(W_i, C_i, Y_i)_{i =1\ldots, N}$.
+The outcome and propensity score model of the SEM may be highly complex and nonsmooth and include interactions and high-dimensional variables.
+We then follow an augmented inverse probability weighting (AIPW)~\citep{Robins1995} approach to estimate the EATE $\thetazeroN$ in the context of this model.
+We estimate the outcome and propensity score models with arbitrary machine learning algorithms and plug them into our AIPW estimand identifying $\thetazeroN$.
+These machine learning estimators may be highly complex and suffer from regularization bias and slow converge rates.
+However, the use of sample splitting with cross-fitting~\citep{Chernozhukov2018} allows us to address these issues.
+Limiting the growth of dependencies between units, our estimator of the EATE is consistent, converges at the $\sqrt{N}$-rate, and asymptotically follows a Gaussian distribution.
 This allows us to construct confidence intervals and p-values.